Generalized modeling of empirical social-ecological systems: Abstract

 \section{Abstract}

 Modeling social-ecological systems is difficult due to the complexity of ecosystems and of individual and collective human behavior.
 Key components of the social-ecological system are often over-simplified or omitted.
 Generalized modeling is a dynamical systems approach that can overcome some of these challenges.
-It can analyze qualitative system dynamics such as regime shifts despite incomplete knowledge of the model's constituent processes, but has been used primarily in theoretical contexts.
-Here, we review generalized modeling and use a recent study on the Baltic cod fishery's boom and collapse to demonstrate its application to modeling the dynamics of empirical social-ecological systems.
-These empirical applications demand new methods of analysis suited to larger, more complicated generalized models than is common in theoretical contexts.
-Generalized modeling is a promising tool, in both participatory and research settings, for rapidly developing mathematically rigorous, process-based understanding of a social-ecological system's dynamics despite limited knowledge of the system.
+It can rigorously analyze qualitative system dynamics such as regime shifts despite incomplete knowledge of the model's constituent processes.
+Here, we review generalized modeling and use a recent study on the Baltic Sea cod fishery's boom and collapse to demonstrate its application to modeling the dynamics of empirical social-ecological systems.
+These empirical applications demand new methods of analysis suited to larger, more complicated generalized models.
+Generalized modeling is a promising tool for rapidly developing mathematically rigorous, process-based understanding of a social-ecological system's dynamics despite limited knowledge of the system.